Here are some of the accomplishments of the Conservancy over the years.

 - Led the initiative to prevent the spread of future wildfires into the watershed, by maintaining fuel breaks and using prescribed burns.

-- Collaborated in the development of the Integrated Water Management Plan and grant proposals with water resource agencies for the Monterey Peninsula.
+- Collaborated in the development and implementation of the Integrated Water Management Plan and supported grant proposals with water resource agencies for the Monterey Peninsula.

 - Conducted public meetings on emerging issues related to the Carmel River, Lagoon, and San Clemente Dam Removal; sponsored public tours of the former San Clemente Dam site.